Kirlovon/devil-backdoor/README.md

-ServerPatch=C:\     # There must be the path to the shared folder ControlPanelPatch=Devil-ControlPanel.exe    # There must be the path to the Control Panel AddToStartup=True     # Put there True or False Speed=50     # The time that the server will wait for nex data file check
+ServerPatch=C:\     # There must be the path to the shared folder ControlPanelPatch=Devil-ControlPanel.exe    # There must be the path to the Control Panel AddToStartup=True     # Put there True or False Speed=50     # The time that the server will wait for next data file check
 ```

 Save the config file, and run **Devil-Server.exe** file!
 If you put **True** in the **AddToStartup**, after start you should see "_**Devil Server added to start-up**_" message.